cysouw/diathesis/text/c03_prepositions.md

 ### [ NG | NP ] Genitive governed antipassive {#sec:prepositions-genitive-antipassive}

 Some old-fashioned genitive arguments can be replaced by a governed preposition.
-Yet, this seems to be highly unusual for genitives without accusatives [@Next a,b].
-Note that the prepositional phrase is governed [@Next c].
+Yet, this seems to be highly unusual for genitives without accusatives [@next a,b].
+Note that the prepositional phrase is governed [@next c].

 :::ex
 a.
 Ich denke der vergangenen Jahre.